DerwenAI/bwyd/README.md

 ### `Ratio`

-These represent dimensionless structures, as the ratios (by weight) of key components in cooking.
+These dimensionless relations represent the ratios (by weight) of key components in cooking.

 A close programming analogy would be _abstract classes_.
 Per author Michael Ruhlman, `Ratios` represent
-"the _truth_ of cooking, all that is unchanging, fixed, elemental.
+"the _truth_ of cooking, all that is unchanging, fixed, elemental."

-Structure defines the "craft" of cooking.
+Meanwhile the structure in recipes defines the "craft" of cooking.

-In practice, `Ratio` objects allow for scaling recipes.
+**In practice**: `Ratio` objects allow for scaling recipes.

 ### `Closure`